rickhenderson/real-world-cybersecurity/README.md

 In August 2020, I received my CompTIA Security+ certification after working as a computer instructor for 20 years.
 I've always had an interest in computer security and hacking.
 I worked in IT when CodeRed and Nimda hit.
 I was using snort and reading NTBugTraq in the early days, but it was rarely directly related to my work.

-In July 2021 I got hired as a **security research analyst** at [BlackBerry](https://blackberry.com) -- a company well known for their secure foundations.
+In July 2021 I got hired as a **security response analyst** at [BlackBerry](https://blackberry.com) -- a company well known for their secure foundations.
 (THEY DON'T MAKE PHONES ANYMORE SO STOP ASKING ABOUT YOUR KEY2).

+In February 2025 my position supporting the Cylance EDR, EPP and other products via Product Security was made redundant.

+In early 2025 I started a Substack account [to post about security and called it Hidden Security](https://substack.com/@rickhendersonco) until I could find a better name.

 ## Things You REALLY Need To Learn